 Evaluation Journal of Australasia is hosted on SAGE Track, a web based online submission and peer review system powered by ScholarOne™ Manuscripts.
 Visit http://mc.manuscriptcentral.com/evj to login and submit your article online.

 IMPORTANT: Please check whether you already have an account in the system before trying to create a new one.
 If you have reviewed or authored for the journal in the past year it is likely that you will have had an account created.
 For further guidance on submitting your manuscript online please visit ScholarOne Online Help.

 Please submit book reviews directly to firstname.lastname@example.org .

 1. Manuscripts should be submitted with the name and affiliation of the author as a supplementary document title page to preserve anonymity.
 Please include your title, affiliations and address and contact details.

-2. Papers submitted should be accompanied by an abstract, not generally exceeding 200 words, which should be confined to important findings or innovations and (where applicable) a brief identification of the research, project or activity covered in the article.
-Abstracts should refer only to the content of the paper, and should avoid making observations about the broader subject area.
+2. Manuscripts submitted should be accompanied by an unstructured abstract, not exceeding 200 words, which should be confined to important findings or innovations and (where applicable) a brief identification of the research, project or activity covered in the article.
+Abstracts should refer only to the content of the manuscript and should avoid making observations about the broader subject area.

 As part of our commitment to ensuring an ethical, transparent and fair peer review process SAGE is a supporting member of ORCID, the Open Researcher and Contributor ID.
 ORCID provides a unique and persistent digital identifier that distinguishes researchers from every other researcher, even those who share the same name, and, through integration in key research workflows such as manuscript and grant submission, supports automated linkages between researchers and their professional activities, ensuring that their work is recognized.